jjjk123/hadaca3_team3/README.md

 The Data Challenge took place on December 2-6, 2024 in Aussois in France.

-Description of the challenge: https://hadaca3.sciencesconf.org/
+The detailed description of the challenge can be found here: https://hadaca3.sciencesconf.org/

+# Contributors

-# Team B
+### Team B

 - Solène Weill (solene@epigenelabs.com)
 - Jędrzej Kubica (jedrzej.kubica@univ-grenoble-alpes.fr)